-SBC, in collaboration with Mitsubishi Corporation (MC), a global manufacturing and renewable energy leader, is now launching the largest outdoor algae cultivation facility in Southeast Asia with technical support from a biotechnology company, Chitose Laboratory.
+SBC, in collaboration with Mitsubishi Corporation (MC), a global manufacturing and renewable energy leader, has launched the largest outdoor algae cultivation facility in Southeast Asia with technical support from a biotechnology company, Chitose Laboratory.
 The SBC-MC Algae Cultivation Facility (ACF), which is expected to yield up to 6 tonnes of dried algae biomass per year on an area of 1,000 m2, is an optimized outdoor Photo-Bioreactor system that maximizes yield and minimizes cost by growing indigenous microalgae strains adapted to Sarawak’s climate and light conditions in 24 m long, thin film, low density polyethylene flat panel bags.

 The high surface area to volume ratio, optimal gas-liquid transfer, easy operation and minimal contamination risk afforded by the flat panel bags results in improved photosynthetic activity, high biomass productivity, and lower production costs.
 In line with SBC’s development path towards digital transformation, the facility is integrated with monitoring system, embracing the Internet of Things (IoT) technology to provide real-time monitoring of growth conditions such as pH, temperature, and light intensity as well as regulate the variables through automatic operations such as temperature cooling.